LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaRouting.md

 GET   /files/*name          controllers.Application.download(name)
 ```

-Here for a request like `GET /files/images/logo.png`, the `name` dynamic part will capture the `images/logo.png` value.
+Here, for a request like `GET /files/images/logo.png`, the `name` dynamic part will capture the `images/logo.png` value.

 ### Dynamic parts with custom regular expressions

-You can also define your own regular expression for the dynamic parts, using the `$id<regex>` syntax:
+You can also define your own regular expression for a dynamic part, using the `$id<regex>` syntax:

 ```
 GET   /clients/$id<[0-9]+>  controllers.Clients.show(id: Long)